ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Documentation/Creating-or-updating-documentation.rst

 If errors are detected, review the suggestions and update the pull request as necessary.

-Some words, such as technical terms or proper nouns, maybe mistakenly flagged as misspelled.
+Some words, such as technical terms or proper nouns, may be mistakenly flagged as misspelled.
 If you encounter such instances, you can add them to the ignore list to prevent them from being flagged in the future.
 To do this, add the term or noun to the `codespell_whitelist <https://github.com/ros2/ros2_documentation/blob/{REPOS_FILE_BRANCH}/codespell_whitelist.txt>`_ file as follows: